Table of Contents

 How much is the CPA exam in Tennessee?

-During the application for the exam, first-time applicants are required to pay an application fee of $170 and an examination fee of $226.15 for each section.
-There are four (4) exam sections and would total $1,074.60 for first-time applicants.
-Applicants can re-apply for the exam and the re-examination applicants fee will very ranging from $75 to $150 depending on the number of section an applicants wishes to take.
+During the application for the exam, first-time applicants are required to pay an education evaluation application fee of $90 and an examination fee of $344.80 for each section.
+There are four (4) exam sections and would total $1,469.20 for first-time applicants.

 Does Tennessee require an ethics exam for the CPA?